What has happened in Nepal since the 2015 earthquake

 … moving forward

 Nepal’s future is moving forward.
 I’m often too conservative and value tradition a lot.
-However I’m doing my best this year to look to the future.
+However I’m doing my best this year to look to the future again.
 Time moves forward and cultures have changed since they first appeared on the planet.

 While reminiscing on the past is easy and enjoyable it’s important to move with the times.
-Today’s Nepal is not the Nepal of one year ago.
+Today’s Nepal is not the Nepal of one or even two years ago.
 It can’t be.
-One must also move with this change if one is to progress or dither into nostalgic literature for solus.
+One must also move with this change if one is to progress or dither into nostalgic literature for remembrance.

 Given that, I’m hoping when the reconstruction does begin architects will build something better than the current bland concrete buildings going up.
 I’d much rather show people something interesting about today’s new emerging culture than just dull grey concrete blocks.